ruizhang84/Android-team/Project2/Docs/TestPlan.md

 *Define how you are going to assess the quality of your test cases.
 Typically, this involves some form of functional or structural coverage.
 If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

+To constitute a thorough test whose successful execution implies no errors in our app, we adopt the *specification-based* adequacy criteria.
+Such criterion specifies the required testing in terms of identified features of the specification/requirements, so that a test set is adequate if all the identified features are fully exercised.

+We will ensure the *functional coverage* by covering off all the documented scenaios that appears in software specifications/requirements.

 Quality of test cases would be determined by the following factors:
 1)Test case impact and
 2)Test case Re-usability